Clyde0513/quantum_for_portfolio_optimization/README.md

 # Quantum Portfolio Optimization

 This project implements a quantum approach to portfolio optimization using Variational Quantum Eigensolver (VQE) and PennyLane.
 The code is inspired by the methodology described in [The Wiser's Quantum Portfolio Optimization](https://www.thewiser.org/quantum-portfolio-optimization).
+This is also a Hackathon for Wiser.

 ## Overview